Skip to footer content

 How to Export SQL Data to Excel Using C# with IronXL: Image 1 - Generated Excel file

 This code creates an Excel file with properly formatted column headers derived from your SQL Server table structure.
-The DataTable dt stores the query results, which are then written to each Excel sheet cell systematically.
-The following code demonstrates the add method pattern for populating worksheet cells.
-IronXL supports both xls and xlsx formats for maximum compatibility with Microsoft Office applications.
+The DataTable dt stores the query results, which are then written to each cell systematically using zero-based row and column indexes.
+IronXL supports both .xls and .xlsx formats for broad compatibility with Microsoft Office applications.

 How Can You Export Data Using an ASP.NET Export Button?

-For web applications, you'll typically trigger the export when a user clicks an export button.
-The following code shows how to handle the button click event and initiate a file download using Response.AddHeader for content disposition.
+For web applications, you typically trigger the export when a user clicks a button.
+The following ASP.NET Web Forms example shows how to handle the button click event, build the Excel workbook from a SQL query, and push the file to the browser as a download using Response.AddHeader:

 using IronXL;